 Easy threading and bobbin winding prevent a lot of sewing stress.
-Feeds smooth and creates even stitches.
+Feeds smoothly and creates even stitches.
 Extra features like adjustable top speed, drop feed, and a host of accessories.

 Can be difficult to adjust tension.

-Self-threading needle, thread cutter, and drop needle positioning feature are great for beginners.
+Self-threading needle, thread cutter, and drop needle positioning features are great for beginners.
 Speed control dial works well so you can focus on the sewing, not the speed.
 Impressive amount of included accessories.